Agoric/documentation/main/javascript-modifications/ses-guide.md

 `lockdown()` freezes all JavaScript defined objects accessible to any program in the execution environment.
 Calling `lockdown()` turns a JavaScript system into a SES system, with enforced OCap (object-capability) security.
-It alters the surrounding execution environment, or realm, such that no two programs running in the same realm can observe or interfere with each other until they have been introduced.
+It alters the surrounding execution environment (realm) such that no two programs running in the same realm can observe or interfere with each other until they have been introduced.

-To do this, lockdown() tamper-proofs all of the JavaScript intrinsics to prevent prototype pollution.
+To do this, `lockdown()` tamper-proofs all of the JavaScript intrinsics to prevent prototype pollution.
 After that, no program can subvert the methods of these objects (preventing some man in the middle attacks).
 Also, no program can use these mutable objects to pass notes to parties that haven't been expressly introduced (preventing some covert communication channels).

-For a full explanation of `lockdown()` and its options, please see [here](./lockdown.md).
+For a full explanation of `lockdown()` and its options, please click [here](./lockdown.md).

 ## `harden()`

+`harden()` is automatically provided by SES.
+Any code that will run inside a vat or a contract can use harden as a global, without importing anything.
+The Agoric programming environment defines objects (`mint`, `issuer`, `zcf`, etc.) that shouldn't need hardening as their constructors do that work.
+You mainly need to harden records, callbacks, and ephemeral objects.

 `harden()` must be called on all objects that will be transferred across a trust boundary The general rule is if you make a new object and give it to someone else (and don't immediately forget it yourself), you should give them `harden(obj)` instead of the raw object.

-After calling lockdown, the harden function ensures that every object in the transitive closure over property and prototype access starting with that object has been frozen by `Object.freeze()`.
-This means that the object can be passed among programs and none of those programs will be able to tamper with the surface of that object graph.
-They can only read the surface data and call the surface functions.

-You have to harden a class before you harden any of its instances; i.e. it takes two separate steps to harden both a class and its instances.
-Harden a base class before hardening classes that inherit from it. `harden()` does transitive freezing by following the object’s own properties (as opposed to properties it inherited), and the objects whose own properties refer to them, and so forth.

-When you freeze an object via `harden()`, it ensures any external callers can only interact with it through functions in the object’s API. `harden()` is an enhanced transitive version of `Object.freeze()`, which only locks up an object's own properties.

-All objects that are transferred across a trust boundary must have their API surface frozen, usually by calling `harden()`.
-This ensures other objects can only interact with them through their defined method interface. *CapTP*, our communications layer for passing references to distributed objects, enforces this at vat boundaries.
+This ensures other objects can only interact with them through their defined method interface, i.e. the functions in the object's API. *CapTP*, our communications layer for passing references to distributed objects, enforces this at vat boundaries.

-The general rule is that if you make a new object and give it to someone else (and don't immediately forget it yourself), you should give them `harden(obj)` instead of the raw object.
-This prevents someone from adding/deleting the properties or prototypes of that object.
-Being hardened doesn't preclude an object from having access to mutable state (`harden(new Map())` still behaves like a normal mutable `Map`), but it means their methods stay the same and can't be surprisingly changed by someone else

-For example, the Agoric programming environment defines objects (`mint`, `issuer`, `zcf`, etc.) that shouldn't need hardening as their constructors should do that work.
-It's mainly records, callbacks, and ephemeral objects that need hardening.

 You can send a message to a hardened object.
 If it's a record, you can access its properties and their values.

-`harden()` is automatically provided by SES.
-Any code that will run inside a vat or a contract can use harden as a global, without importing anything.
+Being hardened doesn't preclude an object from having access to mutable state (`harden(new Map())` still behaves like a normal mutable `Map`), but it means their methods stay the same and can't be surprisingly changed by someone else.

+You have to harden a class before you harden any of its instances; i.e. it takes two separate steps to harden both a class and its instances.
+Harden a base class before hardening classes that inherit from it. `harden()` does transitive freezing with `Object.freeze()` by following the object’s own properties (as opposed to properties it inherited), and the objects whose own properties refer to them, and so forth.

 Tip: If your text editor/IDE complains about `harden()` not being defined or imported, try adding `/* global harden */` to the top of the file.